holycattle/sample-test/answer.md

 keys are Int.
 12. Setup a database migration workflow for any schema changes (related to #3).
 13. I think I put too much of the logic in Models.scala; perhaps I can refactor some of those into the controllers instead.
+I should also break Models.scala and Application.scala into smaller files for easier readability.
-14. Break Models.scala and Application.scala into smaller files for easier readability.
+14. Automate whatever can be automated in setting up via Vagrant/Ansible.
 15. Fix all the dirty hacks I did to save time and finish as soon as possible.
 T_T